Racial Reckoning, Justice & Healing

 - Enroll in anti-racism training, such as Introduction to Dismantling Racism or Sacred Ground.

 - As you go deeper into the history portion of this work, consult with our diocesan archivist and our historiographer, Lynn Hoke and the Rev. Brooks Graebner are two fountains of information and can assist you with this mammoth project.

-- Historical archive of the Diocese of North Carolina
+- Racial History in the Diocese of North Carolina

 - Black Leadership in the Diocese of North Carolina